lateef-taiwo/Automate-Infrastructure-With-IaC-using-Terraform-Terraform-Cloud/README.md

 # Automate-Infrastructure-With-IaC-using-Terraform-Terraform-Cloud
 In project 18 , we refactored our terraform codes into modules and as a result the introduction of modules into our codebase helped save time and reduce costly errors by re-using configuration written either by yourself, other members of your team, or other Terraform practitioners who have published modules for you to use.

-We require AMIs that are preconfigured with necessary packages for our applications to run on specific servers.
+We require AMIs that are pre-configured with necessary packages for our applications to run on specific servers.

 ![](./images/Architecture-Diagram.png)